-In 2013, PANArt stopped manufacturing instruments, and while there were several alternative manufacturers who had started creating instruments, their waiting lists were long, due to pent up demand.
+In 2013, PANArt stopped making instruments, and while there were several alternative makers who had started creating instruments, their waiting lists were long, due to pent up demand.
 During this time, it was not uncommon to wait between one and three years to get a handpan, especially if you had no connection to the handpan world.

-Today, incredibly, we can find manufacturers of handpans all over the world!
+Today, incredibly, we can find makers of handpans all over the world!
 The instrument is widely known and far more accessible.
 It is often possible to acquire a handpan in a very short period of time.
 This abundance presents a new problem.
-We now have a hard time figuring out how many manufacturers there are on the market, who they are, and what quality work they produce.
-This explains why this question arises more and more, “What do I need to know to buy a handpan?”
+We now have a hard time figuring out how many manufacturers there are on the market, who they are, and what quality of work they produce.

 Here are some tips to help you make the right decision :